Lesson 13: Reading SAS Data Sets

 Let's have you launch and run the program, and review the output to convince yourself that SAS executes the SELECT group just as it would the comparable IF-THEN-ELSE statement.

-Oh, you might also want to remind yourself why it is necessary to use the LENGTH statement to tell SAS explicity that the length of the Course variable is 7 characters.
+Oh, you might also want to remind yourself why it is necessary to use the LENGTH statement to tell SAS explicitly that the length of the Course variable is 7 characters.
 Recall that, by default, SAS defines the length of a new character variable to be the same as the length of the first value assigned to the variable in the DATA step.
 Here, then, in the absence of the LENGTH statement, SAS would define the length of the Course variable to be 4, because Long is the first value to be associated with Course.
 That then means that the values assigned to the Course variable would be Long, Medi, Shor, and Unkn because of the truncation that would ensue.
-To see this first hand, comment out (or delete) the LENGTH statement, re-run the program, and review the resulting output.
+To see this firsthand, comment out (or delete) the LENGTH statement, re-run the program, and review the resulting output.
 Point made?!
 Let's take a look at one more example!

 Example 13.10